 Martens is omnivorous

-It has also been recorded that Nilgiri martens hunt chevrotains, monitor lizards, crows, Indian giant squirrels, and cicadas.
+It has also been recorded that Nilgiri martens hunt chevrotains and monitor lizards, crows, Indian giant squirrels, and cicadas.
 They were also known to eat nectar in the form of honey.
 Predation of

 Martens of Nilgiri have no known natural predators.

-However, as a small carnivore, it may be vulnerable to predation by any major predator in the region.
-Large predators in the western ghats of southern India include leopards, sloth bears, dholes and tigers.
+However, as a small carnivore, it may be vulnerable to predation by any major regional predator.
+Large predators in the western ghats of southern India include leopards, sloth bears, dholes, and tigers.
 Roles of the ecosystem

-Mustelids primarily influence their ecosystem through its effects on the prey population.
+Mustelids primarily influence their ecosystem through their effects on the prey population.

-Given their strong associations with structural complexity in forests, martens and fishers are often used as useful forest health barometers and have been used as ecological indicators, flagships and umbrella species in different parts of the world, especially in the United States, Canada and Scandinavia.
+Given their strong associations with structural complexity in forests, martens and fishers are often used as useful forest health barometers.
+They have been used as ecological indicators, flagships, and umbrella species worldwide, especially in the United States, Canada, and Scandinavia.

-As a result, efforts to successfully conserve and manage martens and fishers have also been made.
+As a result, efforts have also been made to conserve and manage martens and fishers successfully.

-Martens of Nilgiri has been confirmed to be hunted for human consumption.
+Martens of Nilgiri have been confirmed to be hunted for human consumption.
 However, due to the unusual existence of the species, Nilgiri martens is unlikely to be an important food source.

 It is also doubtful that the fur of the Nilgiri martens is of value, as the fur of its closest relatives, the yellow-throated martens, is known to be of little value.
 Economic Value for People: Negative

-Nilgiri martens have been recorded to have invaded local beehives and have therefore been considered to be pests by local bee farmers.
+Nilgiri martens have been recorded as having invaded local beehives and have been considered pests by local bee farmers.

-The shortage of Nilgiri martens, however, leads researchers to believe that the effect on the local honey industry is limited.
+However, the shortage of Nilgiri martens leads researchers to believe that the effect on the local honey industry is limited.